ABOUT THE WORKS

 The Landscape of Memory

+This is an on-going series of paintings of the same square-format.
+Works situated within the Rural are currently in preparation.
 From every compass point, across the heath in Blackheath, a church spire is discernible.
 Inspired by habitual walks across the heath, where I lived in London, these studio paintings are not literal transcriptions of perceived reality, but created from an assemblage of visual material (which includes sketches, photographs and notes), whilst also recalling the works of Constable and Dutch 17th-century Art.
 The state of flux in nature (weather, seasons etc) is analogous to our own states of reflection, and the evocation of these experiences can be enhanced through the dissonance and harmony of colours, luminosity and darkness, and visual fragmentation combined with “hidden geometry”.

 Between Heaven and Earth, Between Land and Sea